GauravDhuri/missingskill-learning/linux/Linux.md

 * <span class="sub-header">Simplified Update for all Software</span>

   <span class="highlight">Maintaining the Linux OS is easy</span>, as the user can centrally update the OS and all software installed very easily.
 All the variants of Linux have their own central software repository, which is used to update the system and keep it safe.
-They offer regular updates and the system can be updated without rebooting it .
-The updating can be done periodically, with just a few clicks, or users can even automate the updating process. <span class="highlight">Updating a Windows system is not so easy compared to a Linux system</span> .
+They offer regular updates and the system can be updated without rebooting it. <span class="highlight">Updating a Windows system is not so easy compared to a Linux system</span> .
 Also, in Windows, all the third party software like Acrobat Reader and Firefox have to be updated individually.

   With Linux any app can be installed using a single command such as :